mbridak/k1usnsst/README.md

 SST.adi, an ADIF file you can use to merge into your main log if you so choose.

 Before the next SST event you should delete the SST.db file to start fresh.

+## CW Macros

+The program will check in the current working directory for a file called `cwmacros.txt` it will parse the file and configure the new row of 12 buttons along the bottom half of the window.
+The macros can be activated by either pressing the corresponding function key, or by directly clicking on the button.
+You can check the file to glean it's structure, but it's pretty straight forward.
+Each line has 3 sections separated by the pipe `|` character.
+Here's an example line.

+`F3|Run TU|tu {HISNAME} 73 ee`

+The first field is the function key to program.
+The second is the name of the button.
+And lastly the third is the text you would like to send.

+A limited set substitution macros are offered.

+`{MYCALL}`

+`{HISCALL}`

+`{MYNAME}`

+`{HISNAME}`

+`{MYSTATE}`

+`{HISSTATE}`

+`{MYEXCHANGE}` in case you're too lazy to type `{MYCALL} {MYSTATE}`